-- Compiling is referred to as both the entire translation process from source file to executable or the step that translates a source file in a high-level language (sometimes already preprocessed) and produces an assembly file. - Compilers are also responsible for checking for correct syntax, making semantic checks, and performing optimizations to improve performance, code size, and energy usage.
+Compiling is referred to as both the entire translation process from source file to executable or the step that translates a source file in a high-level language (sometimes already preprocessed) and produces an assembly file.

+Compilers are also responsible for checking for correct syntax, making semantic checks (e.g., to locate bugs and vulnerabilities), and performing optimizations to improve performance, code size, and energy usage.